 Most of the blueberries you'll see at the store are highbush blueberries.
 And yes, they do grow on high bushes (around 6 feet or more).
 But they're only one of the three main types of blueberry plants.

 The second are lowbush blueberries, which, in the U.S., are found in the Northeast.
 These berries are smaller, but they pack a bigger flavor punch.
 They grow low to the ground and look more like creeping groundcover than bushes.
 In fact, when harvested by hand, a special metal rake can be used to scoop them up.

 The third type, rabbiteye blueberries, can be found primarily in southeastern states, growing on enormous rabbit-shaped bushes.
 No, not really.
 These blueberries aren't named for the appearance of the plant, but rather for the berry itself.
 Before the berries are fully ripe, their blossom end resembles a rabbit’s eye.

 How to Select and Store Blueberries

-We’d advise against indulging in blueberry pie-flavored gum, but can’t wait to hear about your favorite ways to eat blueberries.
+We can’t wait to hear about your favorite ways to eat blueberries.
 Tell us in the comments!

 This article was updated by our editors in March 2022 with even more tips and tricks for storing blueberries.